cosmos/sdk-tutorials/academy/3-ibc/ica-v2.md

 A limitation when using `ORDERED` channels is that when a packet times out the channel will be closed.
 In the case of a channel closing, it is desirable that a controller chain is able to regain access to the interchain account registered on this channel.
 The concept of _active channels_ enables this functionality.

-When an Interchain Account is registered using `RegisterInterchainAccount` flow, a new channel is created on a particular port.
-During the `OnChanOpenAck` and `OnChanOpenConfirm` steps (on controller & host chain respectively) the active channel for this interchain account is stored in state.
+When an Interchain Account is registered using the `RegisterInterchainAccount` flow, a new channel is created on a particular port.
+During the `OnChanOpenAck` and `OnChanOpenConfirm` steps (on the controller & host chain respectively) the active channel for this interchain account is stored in state.

 It is possible to create a new channel using the same controller chain `portID` if the previously set active channel is now in a `CLOSED` state.